juju/docs/src/en/charms-offline-config.md

 # Configuring Juju for offline usage

-This page makes use of information presented in the [Offline mode strategies][charms-offline-strategies] document.
+*This page makes use of information presented in the [Offline mode strategies][charms-offline-strategies] document.
+Please see that page for a full understanding.*

-Juju honours various proxy settings There are 2 places to configure proxies when bootstrapping juju.
+There are three Juju entities to take into account when configuring Juju in a network-restricted environment.
+Each one of these may require specific treatment depending on the backing cloud type and in what manner the local network is restricted.
+These are:

+ - client
+ - controller
+ - non-controller model

+--model-default
+--config

-The bootstrap unit itself may need proxy information to retrieve various packages.
+The controller itself may need proxy information to retrieve various packages.
 This is configured with --config options during bootstrap.

 Models may also need this proxy information if charms deployed in those models